Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 • Operating system,

-• Time of the day.
+• Time of the day, etc.

-The niche or audience
+6. Niche or audience

 BUY TRAFFIC

 Any marketer needs both paid and organic traffic.
 But the former is the best for driving significant traffic to your product website and getting sales.
-You can always pay for traffic using the pricing models that are best suited for you: cost-per-click, cost-per-mille, cost-per-action, etc.
+You can always pay for traffic using the pricing models that are best suited for you: cost-per-click, cost-per-mille, cost-per-action, pay-per-click, etc.

 1. Push traffic